 “We inadvertently had our Google Classroom settings to allow anyone to ‘Allow anyone in this domain’ to create classes.
 Some students found out that they could create classes and become the ‘teacher’.
 Even after adjusting the setting to ‘Verified teachers only’ the students can still post unmonitored on the previously created Classrooms.”

 Accidentally setting students to have administrator privileges or access to other students data could cause serious issues with privacy, data loss and corruption.

-How Backing Up GAFE Can Solve These Issues
+How G Suite for Education Backup Can Solve These Issues

 As with any other Google cloud applications, G Suite for Education is backed up to the cloud in real-time so there is no need to remind students to save their work every ten minutes, as used to be the case when working with traditional client word-processing packages for example.

-The main issue with cloud applications is that every change to the data is backed up, even if the student does not intent for it to be saved.
+The main issue with cloud applications is that every change to the Google Apps data is backed up, even if the student does not intent for it to be saved.
 While there is the option to return to earlier versions of documents in Google Docs and other apps, there is a limit of 30 days for the deleted files that are stored on Google’s server.
-Any malicious attack on the data causing it to be corrupted or deleted will also affect the previously backed up data in the cloud.
+Any malicious attack on the data of an educational institution causing it to be corrupted, encrypted or deleted will also affect the previously backed up data in the cloud.